Scroll Saw Patterns and Where to Find Them

 Social Media

-Facebook, MeWe, Pinterest, and Youtube are just a few of the social media sites you can find scroll saw patterns and related information.
+Facebook, MeWe, Pinterest, and Youtube are just a few of the social media sites where you can find

-It doesn’t take long to learn how to create your own designs.
-In fact, if you follow along with the videos you can make a pattern in just a few hours.
+It doesn’t take long to learn how to create your designs.
+If you follow along with the videos you can make a pattern in just a few hours.

 I learned how to use Inkscape for my patterns by watching video tutorials from a YouTube channel called “Logos by Nick“.
 This channel also offers tutorials about Gimp and Adobe Illustrator.